 Bus: several routes heading west

-There are buses and trams on the main road north of the dock.
+Besides taxis, hop-on-hop-off buses and tuk-tuk tours waiting for the cruise, there are regular buses and trams on the main road north of the dock.
 You’ll need to cross the railway track outside the terminal and then cross the square.
-Head east to the city centre, getting off at Praça do Comércio, or west to the Belém neighbourhood.
+Head east to the city centre, getting off at Praça do Comércio (aka Terreiro do Paço), or west to the Belém area.

 You can also take the urban train from the Alcântara Mar station west to Belém, or east getting off at Cais do Sodré from where you can either walk to the Baixa, or take the metro to your final destination.